StrangeRanger/customized-unix-terminal/docs/index.md

 ## Terminal Profile

 /// tab | macOS

 My custom terminal profile is a modified version of the Basic profile that comes pre-installed on macOS.
-To add it to your list of profiles, follow the instructions below:
+To add it to your list of profiles, follow these steps:

-1. Download the terminal profile using the following link: <a href="Terminal%20Profiles/Basic%20%28Modified%29.terminal">Terminal Profile</a>
+1. Download the terminal profile: <a href="Terminal%20Profiles/Basic%20%28Modified%29.terminal" download>Basic (Modified).terminal</a>
-2. Open a terminal window.
+2. Open a new terminal window.
+3. Import the profile:
+      1. Go to **Preferences**.
+      2. Navigate to the **Profiles** tab.
-3. Click on **Preferences... ==> Profiles ==> _the gear icon at the bottom left of the window_ ==> Import... ==> _locate and click on the 'Basic (Modified).terminal' tab_**
+      3. Click on the gear icon at the bottom left of the window.
+      4. Select **Import...**.
+      5. Locate and select the downloaded **Basic (Modified).terminal** file.
+4. Set as default profile:
+      1. Select the newly imported terminal profile from the list.
-4. Click on the new terminal profile, then press the "Default" button located at the bottom of the window.
+      2. Click the **Default** button at the bottom of the window to set it as your default profile.

 ///

 /// tab | Linux

-My custom terminal profile is a based on the Terminal Profile that I use on macOS.
+My custom terminal profile is a based on the one I use on macOS.
 To add it to your list of profiles, follow the instructions below:

-1. Download the terminal profile using the following link: <a href="Terminal%20Profiles/gnome-terminal-profiles.dconf">Terminal Profile</a>
+1. Download the terminal profile: <a href="Terminal%20Profiles/Gnome%20Basic%20%28Modified%29.dconf" download>Gnome Basic (Modified).dconf</a>
+2. Download the profile setup script: <a href="Terminal%20Profiles/gnome-terminal-profile-setup.bash" download>gnome-terminal-profile-setup.bash</a>
-2. Open a terminal window.
+3. Open a new terminal window.
-3. Enter the following command to import the profiles: `dconf load /org/gnome/terminal/legacy/profiles:/ < LOCATION_OF_DOWNLOADED_FILE`

-/// admonition | Warning
-    type: warning
-Using the above `dconf` command will overwrite all existing profiles
+4. Navigate to the directory where you downloaded both files.
+5. Execute the code:
+      ```bash
+      chmod +x gnome-terminal-profile-setup.bash
+      ./gnome-terminal-profile-setup.bash
+      ```

 ///